turpaultn/DESED/README.md

     │   │       └── ls_30dB
     │   └── train
-    │       └── soundscapes                     (metadata to reproduce the wav files used in dcase2019) └── desed_synthetic                         (Source code to regenerate the dcase2019 dataset or generate new mixtures)
+    │       └── soundscapes                     (metadata to reproduce the wav files used in dcase2019) └── code                         (Source code to regenerate the dcase2019 dataset or generate new mixtures)
 ```

 <a id="gendata"></a>